-It is important that appropriate standards of professional behaviour are upheld at all times, in order to ensure that patients feel comfortable during treatment, and that the physiotherapist is able to perform a thorough and appropriate examination and assessment.
+It is important that appropriate standards of professional behaviour are provided at all times, in order to ensure that your patients feel comfortable during treatment, and that you are able to perform a thorough and appropriate examination and assessment.

-Should a patient make a complaint to the police about alleged inappropriate touching or examination during physiotherapy, this is dealt with under the criminal law, and the defence of criminal allegations is not covered by the CSP PLI scheme and you may want additional ‘criminal defence insurance’ which is available from Graybrooks.
+If a patient makes a complaint to the police about alleged ‘inappropriate touching’ or examination during physiotherapy, this is dealt with under the criminal law.
+Defence of criminal allegations is not covered by the main CSP PLI scheme and you may want additional ‘criminal defence insurance’ which is available from Graybrooks.

 - PD104 Chaperoning and related issues: provides comprehensive guidance on chaperoning matters in a variety of practice contexts.